Pre-K Printable Fun

 Wading through all of these unknowns, along with the sudden surge of resources leaves many parents feeling overwhelmed.
 Are you feeling overwhelmed too?

-I remember experiencing a lot of these worries when we first started our homeschooling journey eleven years ago.
-Starting something new is always a little bit scary (even outside of being in a pandemic).
-Below you can find some of my best tips, so you can truly enjoy this amazing gift...time together.
+I remember experiencing a lot of these worries when we first started our homeschooling journey several years ago.
+Starting something new is always a little bit scary.
+Below you can find some of my best tips, so you can truly enjoy this amazing gift...time together!

 1. Keep it simple